top of page

 Why do I need to work shift stitches?

-In the next picture it is clearly seen that you have to keep the marker straight.
+In the next picture, it is clearly seen that you have to keep the marker straight.
 Otherwise, you will end up with ears misplaced or the snout misshapen.

 shift stitches on dog genres head